Polynomial Curve Systems are Exponentially Decaying: -Barrier lakes

-Let $T \subset C$ be a piece of curve segment so that both the two end points of $T$ belong to the barrier $I$ and with the same cross directions.
-We can make $T$ to be a closed curve by adjoining $T$ the segment in $I$ connecting the two end points of $T$.
-We say $T$ is a $\emph{loop}$ if this closed curve is a simple closed curve.
-We say two loops $T$ and $T'$ are homotopic to each other if the two simple closed curves associated to them are homotopic to each other in $\Bbb C - P_f$.
-Two loops are called $\emph{adjacent}$ if the ending point of one loop is the starting point of the other.
-A $\emph{long spiral}$ $S$ is the union of many adjacent loops with the same homotopy type.
-We define the $\emph{winding number}$ of a long spiral to be the number of the loops in it.
+Let $T \subset \mathbb{C}$ be a piece of curve segment such that both endpoints of $T$ lie on $L$ and have the same cross directions (Note this does not depend on the orientation of $T$).
+We can make $T$ into a closed curve by adjoining to $T$ the segment of $L$ that connects the two endpoints of $T$.
+We say that $T$ is a \textit{loop} if this closed curve is a simple closed curve.
+We say that two loops $T$ and $T'$ are homotopic to each other if the two simple closed curves associated to them are homotopic in $\mathbb{C} \setminus P_f$.
+Two loops are called \textit{adjacent} if the endpoint of one loop is the starting point of the other.
+A \textit{long spiral} $S$ is the union of many adjacent loops with the same homotopy type.
+We define the \textit{winding number} of a long spiral to be the number of loops in it.

+The following lemma seems obvious.
+However, it is the foundation for the thick-thin decomposition in the next section; for completeness, we present a detailed proof.

-\begin{lema} Suppose $F(S)$ is efficient and produces a type I barrier lake.
-Then $F(S)$ is the union of finitely many adjacent loops of the same homotopy type.
-Moreover, the barrier lake contains at least two post-critical points. \end{lema}
+\begin{lema} Suppose $F(S)$ produces a type~I barrier lake $B$.
+Then $F(S)$ is the union of finitely many adjacent loops, all of the same homotopy type and having the same intersection number with $L$.
+Moreover, the associated Jordan curve for each loop in $B$ is non-peripheral in $\overline{\mathbb{C}} \setminus P_f$; that is, $B$ contains at least two post-critical points, and the complement of $B$ contains at least one finite post-critical point. \end{lema}

-\begin{proof} In the case that $F(S)$ does not cross the interior of the barrier, the barrier lake is a Jordan domain which is bounded by $F(S)$ and the barrier $I$.
-Then $F(S)$ consists of one loop.
+\begin{proof} In the case where $F(S)$ does not cross the interior of the barrier, the barrier lake is a Jordan domain bounded by $F(S)$ and the barrier $I$.
+Then $F(S)$ consists of a single loop.
 Now assume that $F(S)$ crosses the interior of the barrier.
-We claim that for any two adjacent intersection points of $F(S)$ and $I$, the two cross directions are the same.
-Let us prove the claim by contradiction.
+We claim that for any two adjacent intersection points of $F(S)$ and $I$, taken in the order they appear along $F(S)$, the two cross directions are the same.
+We prove the claim by contradiction.